 You will also need to give your database a Name in DataGrip.
 We recommend a name that includes what branch you are connecting to in PlanetScale.
 This makes it easier to identify the different branches you are working with in DataGrip.
 I like to use the following format:

 In the SSH/SSL tab, make sure to check the Use SSL box and set the Mode to Full Verification.
 Since DataGrip is JDBC-based, it uses your system’s root CA certificate, so you do not need to fill in the CA file or any other file locations.
 PlanetScale will only connect to a database over SSL.

 - You can Test Connection in the DataGrip module.
 You should see a success message.
 If you don’t, please feel free to reach out to us here!

 And you are ready to start using your PlanetScale database in DataGrip!

-Important: PlanetScale does not allow create, drop and alter statements on production branches.
+Important: PlanetScale does not allow create, drop and alter statements on production branches with safe migrations enabled.
 This enables developers to make schema changes without the fear of dropping columns, locking tables, or causing downtime in your app.
 So if you want to create a table, make sure you are doing it in a development branch, not a production branch.